 | Streamable HTTP | Remote MCP endpoint receives HTTP POST and GET; SSE is optional for streaming | Server is remote, shared, or operated independently | Authenticate clients; validate Origin; bind local servers safely; protect tokens and sessions |

 In stdio, standard output is the protocol channel.
-An innocent debug print("connected") in server mode is not harmless: it inserts non-protocol text where the host expects one JSON-RPC message per line.
-The spec allows logging to standard error instead.[9]
+An innocent debug print("connected") in server mode isn't harmless: it inserts non-protocol text where the host expects one JSON-RPC message per line.
+The spec allows logging to standard error instead.[10]

 Streamable HTTP replaces the older standalone HTTP+SSE transport.
 It uses one MCP endpoint, sends each client message as an HTTP POST, and can answer with JSON or with an SSE stream; a client may use GET for a server stream or resumption.
 Servers must validate Origin when it's present, and should authenticate remote connections.[10]